What are the characteristics of Generation Z? Learn best practices for training Gen Z.

 Cause the times they are a-changin’

 Bob’s right.
 Times indeed are a-changin’.
 In the fine tradition of the generations before us, we shake our heads at the generations to follow and define them using catchy labels.
-But if you’re anything like our clients, you’re looking beyond clever catchphrases to get a handle on the newest employees on the block.
+But if you’re anything like our clients, you’re looking beyond clever catchphrases to get a handle on the newest employees on the block and discover best practices for training Gen Z.

 Spotting Members of Generation Z